"Your resume is not a laundry list of everything you've ever done; it's a marketing document designed to present you in the best possible light."

 7. Seek Feedback: The Recipe for Improvement

-Don't hesitate to ask for a feedback from mentors, professors, or career advisors.
+Don't hesitate to ask for feedback from mentors, professors, or career advisors.
 They possess a wealth of knowledge and experience and can provide valuable insights and suggestions for improvement.
 Embrace recommendations as an opportunity to refine your resume and boost your chances of success.

 Incorporating these extended tips will enhance the quality of your student resume.
 Remember, your resume is much more than just a document; it's your first step toward realizing your dreams.